 High Quality of Life

-We love living at Stuy Town–Peter Cooper.
-The open space, the oval, the cafe, the farmers market, the safety.
+We love living at Stuyvesant Town–Peter Cooper.
+The open space, the Oval, the cafe, the farmers market, the safety.
 We at the TA work together every day to protect this—our positive sense of community.
 There are also things that need constant attention.
 Getting the broken light bulb fixed.
 Quieting the noisy neighbors above.
 Managing the trash and recycling.
 Making sure the washing machines are working.
 These ongoing, everyday issues are examples of what we work on every single day.

-Ongoing Maintenance Combined with Fair MCIs
+Ongoing Maintenance Combined with MCIs

 Many things that have changed with the different property managers over the years, but there has been one constant: the ongoing and everlasting MCI surprises.
 We understand that it costs money to maintain our homes and fix what’s broken.
 But we also understand that these are costs that can—and should—be communicated well, and in a way in which we know when they start, when they end, and even what they are for.